karpovep/poc/README.md

 ### Technologies

-- Programming language - GO Lang VS Java ?
+- Programming language - GO Lang?
-- HTTP/2 as a transport, grpc VS capn proto
+- HTTP/2 as a transport, grpc
-- Database(s) - TBD, not in scope of PoC (Cassandra could be considered as an option, need to check it works with updates and transactions)
+- Database(s) - TBD, not in scope of PoC (Cassandra should be considered as an option, need to check how it works with updates and transactions)

 ### Acceptance Criteria
 Basically, the following test case should pass:
 1. Run 2 Nodes
-2. Nodes should be able to connect between each other
+2. Nodes has to be able to connect between each other
 3. Define 2 simple type of objects (references to each other are not required)
 4. Implement simple client which can connect to a Node and subscribe for receiving objects of 1 pre-defined type
 5. Run 2 clients: each client connects to different Node